framps/raspiBackupDoc/en/src/multiple-backup-tasks.md

 The files must then be adapted:

-raspiBackup.timer must be changed to raspiBackup2.timer.
+raspiBackup.service`change to raspiBackup2.service in raspiBackup2.timer:
 ```
 [Timer]
 OnCalendar=Sat *-*-* 01:00:00